Maksim2498/mc-skyfallen/README.md

 ## About

-This is the small Bukkit plugin making you to spawn in the specified world when falling from the End or End-like dimension.
+This is the small Bukkit plugin making you to spawn in the specified world fall out of the End or End-like dimension.

 ## Config